We earn a commission for products purchased through some links in this article.

 Symptoms of postnatal depression

 Remember that you may only have one of these symptoms, but you may also have many.
-Very few people will suffer from them all.
+Very few people will suffer from them all, but it is possible.

 Postnatal depression test

 When you speak to a medical professional about your concerns over having postnatal depression they may ask you to take The Edinburgh Test.

 The Edinburgh Test is a simple, multiple-choice questionnaire to help see if someone is suffering with postnatal depression.
 The test asks questions about the last 7 days – your mood, your nerves, your sense of humour, your happiness and whether or not you’ve considered hurting yourself.

 Each of the 10 questions has 4 multiple choice options as answers, and depending on how you answer, you are given a score.
 The greater your score, the more likely you to be suffering from PND and the more severe it is.

 To someone who’s never had a baby or suffered with postnatal depression, it may seem odd that diagnosis requires such a simple test.
 Unfortunately, it’s often not that simple.
 When you’re in the midst of the chaos that often surrounds the arrival of a new baby, it can be difficult to know your own mind.
 This is when The Edinburgh Test is really useful.